The Growth in Mobile Computing

 Testing in Realistic Cellular / Mobile Network Conditions

-While the mobile network operators continue to improve bandwidth and connection speeds (4G / LTE will potentially offer an speed of 300 Mbps – and even more than this when LTE Advanced comes out) the reality is that this greater capacity could quickly be used up by new services that come to the market (as well as contention between users in the “backhaul”) – so any application you are developing or planning to deploy over mobile networks may still need to contend with limited bandwidth and slow download/upload rates.
+While the mobile network operators continue to improve bandwidth and connection speeds (5G will potentially offer 20 Gigabits-per-second (Gbps) peak data rates and 100+ Megabits-per-second (Mbps) average data rates) the reality is that this greater capacity could quickly be used up by new services that come to the market (as well as contention between users in the “backhaul”) – so any application you are developing or planning to deploy over mobile networks may still need to contend with limited bandwidth and slow download/upload rates.

 As an example, an iPhone displaying a 3G connection could be achieving anything from 384Kbps to 14.4Mbps depending on location, service provider and other network traffic.
 Other network characteristics such as latency and packet loss will also greatly influence the performance of applications accessed using a mobile device.